technicalguru/php-vault/README.md

 ```

 The `CredentialsProvider` takes additional constructor arguments that define, which keys in the secret provide username and password.
 The
-defaults are as given below for the `SecretProvider`.
+defaults are as given above for the `SecretProvider`.

 # Contribution